iconify/icon-finder/docs/core/custom-view.md

 See [actions.md](actions.md#set)

-Action is always performed on currently visible view.
+Action is always performed on the currently visible view.
 So using "set" action requires the custom view to be visible when you use that action.
 Changing the icons list is most likely a result of a user action in UI, done while the custom view is rendered.

 ### Using router